emilyekstrum/Renal-Cell-Carcinoma-Classification/README.md

 - keras

 ## Usage
-To classify an image, upload the CT scan to the Colab workspace.
+To classify an image, upload the CT scan to your workspace.
 Locate the'imge_path' declaration and edit this variable to the path of your image.
 Execute the proceeding 4 code blocks to output the classification.

 <img width="644" alt="Screenshot 2025-05-01 at 2 27 34 PM" src="https://github.com/user-attachments/assets/71303848-6a50-49e6-b0a8-d555906a4e6a" />